gitdeath/recyclarr-config/readme.md

 -   **Quality Priority:** Only seeks out `2160p` releases.
 -   **Upgrades:** Allows upgrades until a custom format score of `13400` is reached.
--   **Audio Preference:** This profile **rejects** high-bitrate and lossless audio formats (e.g., DTS, DTS-HD MA, TrueHD).
-This decision is driven by the declining support for DTS formats and to ensure broader hardware compatibility.
-Additionally, rejecting these formats helps save significant storage space while still prioritizing a high-quality 4K picture.
 -   **Audio Preference:** This profile heavily penalizes high-bitrate and lossless audio formats (e.g., DTS, DTS-HD MA, TrueHD).
 This decision is driven by the declining support for DTS formats and to ensure broader hardware compatibility.

 #### Custom Format Scoring for `Movies 4k`